 List of your arguably relevant documents

-The respondent is under the same obligation to provide you with a list and copy of all arguably relevant documents by the same deadline.
-If you believe the respondent has documents that are arguably relevant and that have not been disclosed to you, you can ask for those documents in your Application to the Tribunal.
-If the other side does not provide them after twenty-one (21) days, you can ask the Tribunal to make an order that the documents be disclosed.
+The respondent also needs to provide you with a list and copy of all their arguably relevant documents by the same deadline.
+If you believe the respondent has documents that are arguably relevant and that have not been shared with you, you can ask for those documents in your Application to the Tribunal.
+If the other side does not provide them after twenty-one (21) days, you can ask the Tribunal to make an order that the documents be shared.
 This requires that you bring a Request for an Order During Proceedings (Form 10).
 The other side may also bring a request for such an order.

 List of your documents for the hearing

-No later than forty-five (45) days before your first scheduled hearing date, you will need to deliver to the Tribunal, and to every other party, a list and a copy of all the documents you intend to rely on at the hearing to prove your case.
+No later than forty-five (45) days before your first scheduled hearing date, or any deadline set by a CAD, you will need to deliver to the Tribunal, and to every other party, a list and a copy of all the documents you intend to rely on at the hearing to prove your case.
 This means all documents (your own documents and those from the respondent) that you want to give to the adjudicator during your hearing.
 The respondent is also required to give to you and the Tribunal all their documents for the hearing.

-At the hearing, you will not be allowed to rely on any documents that you do not list and provide to the Tribunal within the required deadline, unless you are given special permission by the Tribunal to do so.
-You should object if the respondent tries to rely on documents that were not provided to you forty-five (45) days before the hearing.
+At the hearing, you will not be allowed to rely on any documents that you did not list and provide to the Tribunal within the required deadline, unless you are given special permission by the Tribunal to do so.
+You should object if the respondent tries to rely on documents that were not provided to you.

 List of witnesses and summary of intended testimony

-Also, no later than forty-five (45) days before your first scheduled hearing, you must send a witness list to the Tribunal and all the other parties in the case.
-A witness list should include all the witnesses who will testify for you at the hearing.
-You must also provide a brief statement summarizing each witness’s expected evidence.
-This is sometimes called a “will-say” statement.
+Also, no later than forty-five (45) days before your first scheduled hearing, or any deadline set by a CAD, you must send a witness list to the Tribunal and all the other parties in the case.
+A witness list should include all the witnesses who will testify for you at the hearing (that includes yourself) as well as a brief statement summarizing each witness’s expected evidence.
+If your application is detailed and clear, your own witness statement may simply say that your evidence will be what you stated in the application.

 If you are planning to use an expert witness, you must submit a copy of their resume as well as a copy of any written report the expert has provided to you, or a full summary of the evidence that the expert will give at the Tribunal.